 Recruiting during a pandemic

-VUALTO hired recent University of Plymouth Computer Science graduate, Kristien Oliver-Purdye to work with Senior Developer Sam Bewick and Technical Lead Chris Jones, on existing and new projects.
-Unfortunately, the timing of this coincided with the start of the lockdown period and VUALTO employees moved to work from home.
+VUALTO hired University of Plymouth Computer Science graduate, Kristien Oliver-Purdye to work with Senior Developer Sam Bewick and Technical Lead Chris Jones, on existing and new projects.
+Unfortunately, the timing of this coincided with the start of the UK's first national lockdown due to the COVID-19 pandemic, and VUALTO employees moved to work from home.
 Victoria explains:

 "In these unprecedented times, we were determined to use creative solutions to support the recruitment and induction of new staff.